Why Knowledge Checks?

 A great place to start is a simple proportion of correct responses by a topic.

-To do this well companies should develop and maintain competency maps that represent the mapping between critical topics and sales roles.
+To do this properly, companies should develop and maintain competency maps that represent the mapping between critical topics and sales roles.
 There is a separate data science process to develop and update this mapping, but we will not cover it here.

 Owing to modern sales readiness platforms – such as Streamz, it is possible to view the metric by hierarchical aggregations across teams, product families, and other key business entities (e.g., re-sellers, 3rd party sales agents).